PaulJablonski/Resume-Projects/FPGA Soccer Heads/README.md

 * VGA controller for Mode X graphics and conversion from analog to HDMI.
 * SPI protocols for connecting peripheral devices such as the keyboard used to control the player modules.
+* IP module creation and arrangement, newly created IP modules primarily served for block memory and ROMs.
 * A physics system for gravity and acceleration, used for both players and the ball.
 * Menus with a finite state machine module that also controlled the overall match states.
 * Scorekeeping through collisions that displayed on both the FPGA hex display and HDMI display.
-* IP module creation and memory management for sprite palettes.
 * Sophisticated sprite drawing and animation creation.
 * AI module capable of player-like movement.